wlandau/r-multiverse.github.io/production.md

 Once every 3 months, Production updates all its packages simultaneously and deploys a snapshot.
 Production does not add, remove, or update packages at any other time.
+^[A package is only removed from a snapshot if it becomes absolutely necessary to do so, e.g. because of an egregious [policy](policies.md) violation.]
 Packages change slowly in Production, but they are mutually compatible.
 ^[And compatible with versions of dependencies that were on CRAN at the time of the snapshot.]